GET HELP NOW - email us

 • Finally, a hospital must formulate, adopt and enforce adequate rules and policies to ensure quality care for its patients.

 The above points are called the Thompson v.
-Nason Rules.
-This is for corporate responsibility of a hospital.
+Nason rules for corporate responsibility of a hospital.
 However, there is also vicarious liability, when a hospital agent, servant or employee acts in a negligent fashion.
-There is also a concept of ostensible agency when a patient has a right to believe that a doctor is employed by the hospital, even though he or she may not be.
-Hospitals can be responsible for both or either, in addition to the individuals being held responsible.
+Not everyone working in a hospital is actually an employee – many are independent contractors with privileges to work there.
+The MCARE Act, which Cliff Rieders helped write, specifically addresses when a hospital is negligent because an individual appears to the patient to be a hospital employee even if that person is not.
+Under certain circumstances, such as when a patient has a right to believe that a doctor is employed by the hospital, a hospital can be responsible even for non-employees of the hospital.

-Underlying Causes of Hospital Malpractice.
+Underlying Causes of Hospital Malpractice

 There are many factors that make serious medical errors likely.
 One single incident of medical malpractice can have many contributing factors.
 In some cases, a complication can be caused by an individual’s carelessness.
 In others, a patient might suffer harm because of a medical facility’s institutional failings.
 However, it is often the case that a hospital’s practices and an individual’s mistakes are to blame.